ZhuYanzhen1/miniFOC/README.md

 ### Getting Started

-Please refer to the [wiki page](https://github.com/ZhuYanzhen1/miniFOC/wiki) of this project for getting started.
+Please refer to the [wiki page](https://github.com/ZhuYanzhen1/miniFOC/wiki) of this project for getting started.<br>
 We also provide the [domestic image](https://gitee.com/zhuyanzhen1/mini-foc) address.

 ***